gdsotirov/lemans24/README.md

 ## Views

+* `AllDriversResults`    - List of all drivers with active years and achievements
 * `AllWomenTeams`        - List all women teams with their results
 * `Circuits`             - List circuits length and changes per years
 * `DriversWithNickname`  - List of drivers having a nickname
-* `FemaleDrivers`        - List all female drivers with years and achievements
+* `FemaleDrivers`        - List all female drivers with active years and achievements
 * `FemaleDriversByCntry` - Female drivers by country
 * `MostPodiumsByDriver`  - Most podiums by driver
 * `MostWinsByDriver`     - Most wins by driver